-Garinish Island is home to a garden of rare beauty, that garden lovers from all over the world travel to see.
-It is located in the sheltered harbour of Glengarriff in Bantry Bay in West Cork.
+Garinish Island is home to a garden of rare beauty which garden lovers from all over the world travel to see.
+It is located in the sheltered harbour of Glengarriff in Bantry Bay, West Cork.

-The gardens of Ilnacullin owe their existence to the creative partnership, some seventy years ago, of Annan Bryce, then owner of the island and Harold Peto, architect and garden designer.
-The island was bequeathed to the Irish people in 1953, and was subsequently entrusted to the care of the Commissioners of Public Works.
+The gardens of Ilnacullin, as Garinish Island is known, owe their existence to the creative partnership, some seventy years ago, of Annan Bryce, then owner of the island and Harold Peto, architect and garden designer.
+The island was bequeathed to the Irish people in 1953 and was subsequently entrusted to the care of the Commissioners of Public Works.
 Today management of the island is in the hands of the Office of Public Works.

-Access to the Island is by small ferry boats and licensed 60 seater water buses.
-Please note there is an admission charge to the island.
+Access to the island is by small ferry boats and licensed 60 seater water buses.
+Please note that there is an admission charge to the island.
 There is limited access for visitors with disabilities.

 Look out for the seal colony as you make your way across Glengarriff Harbour.